jestinmj/devsecops-cdp-course/static-analysis/embed-bandit-into-ci-cd-pipeline-mandatory/Readme.md

 Embed Bandit in CI/CD pipeline
 ------------------------------------------------

 As discussed in the Static Analysis using Bandit exercise, we can embed Bandit in our CI/CD pipeline.
-However, do remember you need to run the command manually before you embed this SAST tool in the pipeline.
+However, remember that it’s important to locally test a tool before integrating it into the pipeline.
+Troubleshooting a tool manually in a local environment is much easier compared to troubleshooting it in a CI/CD system.
+Additionally, manually exploring the tool in a local environment helps you become familiar with the tool’s options and features.

 ```
-image: docker:latest
+image: docker:20.10  # To run all jobs in this pipeline, use the latest docker image

 services:
-  - docker:dind
+  - docker:dind       # To run all jobs in this pipeline, use a docker image that contains a docker daemon running inside (dind - docker in docker).
+Reference: https://forum.gitlab.com/t/why-services-docker-dind-is-needed-while-already-having-image-docker/43534

 stages:
   - build